PauseAI/pauseai-website/src/posts/risks.md

 Lanius builds [flying suicide drones](https://www.youtube.com/watch?v%253DG7yIzY1BxuI%2526t%253D1s) that autonomously identify foes.
 Palantir's [AIP system](https://elbitsystems.com/product/lanius/) uses large language models to analyze battlefield data and come up with optimal strategies.

-Nations and weapon companies have realized that AI will have a huge impact on besting your enemies.
+Nations and weapon companies have realized that AI will have a huge impact on besting their enemies.
 We've entered a new arms race.
 This dynamic rewards speeding up and cutting corners.